Learn our best tips for making a better hamburger including the best meat to use, how to cook them, and when to know they are done.

-We’ve tried adding extras — olive oil, cream, mustard and grated onion to name a few.
-While we liked some, none were as good as simply seasoned hamburger burger patties cooked in a little butter.
+We’ve tried adding extras — olive oil, cream, mustard, and grated onion to name a few.
+While we liked some, none were as good as simply seasoned burger patties cooked in a little butter.
 Just in case you’re wondering what the extras did, here’s a quick summary:

 Olive oil didn’t really add much and the texture went a little funny, they became a little grainy.
 Cream made the meat tender.
 We both really liked it, but not enough to specifically buy a whole carton of cream for a tablespoon (that’s all you needed to add).
 We loved the flavor of the mustard — we used Dijon and the onion was too strong for us.

 For ease, we stick to ground chuck.
 You can get creative and use a combination of ground chuck and sirloin, though.
 (Some even grind up a little bacon and add it — that can’t be bad, right?).
 In a perfect world, we’d grind our own meat.
-This way, you always know it’s quality and freshness is high.
+This way, you always know the quality and it’s fresh.
 If you have the time and equipment (KitchenAid has a grinder attachment) then go for it, you won’t be disappointed.